8 Healthy Dinner Ideas

 Try using turnip mash or steamed cauliflowers as stand-ins for potatoes.
 This works especially well if you mash them and use them as substitutes for mashed potatoes.

 Try using pita or wraps instead of traditional “loaf” bread.
 One pita slice/pocket typically runs around 80 calories and only one gram of fat.
-Two slices of whole wheat bread typically comes in at around 138 calories!
+Two slices of whole wheat bread typically come in at around 138 calories!

 You can also use lettuce as a substitute for bread in some cases.
 Those of you who are familiar with In-and-Out Burger will know this as “protein style.” 😉